Walcriz/BlockBreakSpeed/README.md

 Tested versions: 1.19.4

+> :warning: This plugin is not being worked on and was more of a tech demo, the code *works* but the limitations of the plugin using potion effects were too big to even consider using.

 ## Benefits
 - It sends way less packets to the client (*the reason this was made*)
 - Reduces chances of desync between server and client (*Needs more testing*)